The Essentials of Authentic Learning by Steve Revington

 Also, consider creating authentic settings as part of your student's Role Playing.
 Creating learning environments that reflect and magnify the roles you're establishing are extremely useful.
 While working towards a medieval market event I've introduced historical props and artwork that we'll be including in our signature event and that tends to ramp up the focus and enthusiasm.
 It's a strong, quiet message that shouts "this is really going to happen and you're a big part of it!"
 It separates the talk from the walk and provides an exciting working atmosphere when you're building something together that's relevant and meaningful.
 Students who have difficulty connecting to regular content-driven learning will start making immediate connections and those who do will be even that more motivated.

 When your class is designing and making a product create an atmosphere similar to a workshop or laboratory.
 This immerses your students in a rich, life-like setting that induces relevance and worthiness.

 I realize that education spans a lot of ages, but role adoption is an often overlooked element, especially with older students.
 It can activate and actualize learning while immersing students in environments that nurture their skill sets.
 The absence of role playing opportunities is also reflective of a traditional education mind set.
 Remember, the closer to real a learning experience is, the more potent that learning experience will be.

 6. Integrated Subjects.
 As in real life situations, most undertakings are not subject specific.
 A musical band doesn't just make music.
-There are many skills and disciplines involved in a band performing a successful gig.
+As an example, there are many skills and disciplines involved in a music band performing successful gigs.
 There's bookings, marketing, advertising, stage cues, budgeting, graphics, lighting, sound mixing, contracts and promotion to consider before the band can perform.
-Addressing subject specific skills is important, like rehearsing and arranging, but integrating other skills for a band to be successful is paramount.
+Addressing subject specific skills is important, like rehearsing and arranging, but activating other relevant, real-world skills are paramount for a band to achieve success.